 I’ve written software in object-oriented languages, languages that claim to be OO as well as functional languages - and languages that fall somewhere inbetween.
 I’ve managed my own memory but I didn’t really enjoy it.
 I’ve participated in quite a few hypes and trends.
 I’ve handed deliverables to ops-teams and I’ve been called at night during 24x7 shifts.

 Looking back, I have made a lot of progress.
 Technologies and techniques I once enjoyed and promoted look ancient and wrong to me now.
 This is a good thing.
-If you don’t look back at your own work in disappointment, you either didn’t learn anything or you are too content with your own work.
+If you don’t look back at your own work and feel a bit disappointed by its standards, you either didn’t learn anything or you are too content with your own work.

 Maybe the biggest mistake of my career so far, was to waste too much time in technologies that even at the time felt plain wrong to me.
 Without pointing fingers too much, the days, evenings, and nights I spend wrestling with JSF (or JavaEE in general) were simply wasted and I will never get them back.